 Assessment and Placement

 Students attending Mt.
 San Antonio College are required to participate in assessment.
 The assessment and placement process has been established to enable all students an opportunity to achieve probable success in their course work.
 In addition, the process allows the faculty to instruct their courses at an appropriate level with the knowledge that students will be reasonably prepared.
-For more information, visit assessment.
+For more information, visit Assessment.

 The College utilizes the California Chemistry Diagnostic Test to determine student readiness for CHEM 50.
-Students who pass the chemistry placement test will not be required to take chemistry prior to enrolling in CHEM 50.
+Students who pass the chemistry placement test will not be required to take a chemistry course prior to enrolling in CHEM 50.